dumlutimuralp/antrea-packet-walks/part_c/README.md

 The first flow entry checks whether if the flow is a new flow (+new) and if it is a tracked flow (+trk).
 The same flow entry also checks if the flow is coming from the gateway interface.
 This is represented by reg0=0x1/0xffff.
 Explanation of this is as following.
 The second part "0xffff" instructs OVS to verify the first 16 bits in reg0, meaning reg0[0..15] and then the first part "0x1" means the result of that check should be "1".
 So it basically checks reg0[0..15].
 The Reg0[0..15] is set in Classifier Table 10 and it is set to "1" if the flow comes from antrea-gw0 interface.

 The second flow entry checks whether if the flow is a new flow (+new) and if it is a tracked flow (+trk).
-The action for this flow entry is committing this tracked flow to conntrack table (actions=ct(commit,..)) and then handing the flow over to the next table (,table=110).

-The current flow is a NEW and TRACKED flow and additionally it is coming from the gateway interface hence its reg0[0..15] was already set to "1" earlier in Table 10 (Section 5.1).
-So the current flow matches the first flow entry in Table 105.
-The actions in the first flow entry is to commit this tracked flow to conntrack table and hand it over to Table 110 (actions=ct(commit,table=110..)) and also set the NXM_NX_CT_MARK[] register to 0x20 (load:0x20) .
+The current flow is a NEW and TRACKED flow and additionally it is coming from the gateway interface hence its reg0[0..15] was already set to "1" earlier in Table 10 (Section 5.1). **So the current flow matches the first flow entry in Table 105.** The actions in the first flow entry is to commit this tracked flow to conntrack table and hand it over to Table 110 (actions=ct(commit,table=110..)) and also set the NXM_NX_CT_MARK[] register to 0x20 (load:0x20) .
 The next stop is Table 110.

 **Note :** NSM_NX_CT_MARK register is used at a later stage for identifying the response from the backend2 pod and take the appropriate action on that return traffic.
 The reason is backend2 pod' s response to the current flow will have to be steered back to antrea-gw0 interface on Worker 1 node for ip tables NAT rule processing.
 (Section 8.4) Why ?
 Because this flow has come from the backendsvc service (from iptables processing) and will be delivered to the backend2 pod (although the source IP is frontend pod IP and destination IP is backend2 pod IP).